top view of basil walnut penne with walnuts and flax seed!

-Nuts are an important source of food for backpackers.
-Nuts promote a healthy immune system by restoring nutrients and calories that are lost through backpacking and outdoor activity.
-Nuts also make a delicious snack food and add a crunchy texture to freeze-dried backpacking meals.
+Nuts are an important source of food for backpackers and athletes.
+Packed with protein and healthy fats, nuts promote a healthy immune system by restoring nutrients and calories that are lost through endurance activity.
+Nuts also make a delicious snack and provide a crunchy texture to otherwise mushy freeze-dried backpacking meals.

 When it comes to caloric density, nuts are king.
-After pure fats and oils, nuts are the richest source of foods we eat, averaging 600 calories per 100 grams (3.5 oz, about 1 cup).
+After pure fats and oils, nuts are the richest source of calories in the foods we eat, averaging 600 calories per 100 grams (3.5 oz, about 1 cup).

 Nuts are incredibly rich in fat and protein calories.
-On average, nuts offer 50% or more fat from their oil and 10-25% in protein.
+On average, nuts provide 50% or more of their fat from their oil and 10-25% protein.

 Nuts provide excellent nutrition for everyone and are especially important for vegetarians and athletes, who often need the added fat calories.
-Fueling the body with dietary fat from nuts & seeds is essential for maintaining energy needs during low-intensity endurance activities such as hiking or cycling, which require slower and longer durations.
+Fueling the body with dietary fat from nuts & seeds is essential for meeting energy needs during low-intensity endurance activities such as hiking or cycling, which require longer, slower durations.
 And because fat takes much longer to digest than proteins and carbohydrates, it is a good match for endurance activities.

-Although nuts and seeds are high in fat, they are heart healthy fats (predominately monounsaturated fat), which help lower LDL (bad) cholesterol and raise HDL (good) cholesterol.
-Lower LDL lipid levels in the body protect against heart disease.
-Some nuts such as walnuts, and to a lesser extent, pecans, hazelnuts, and macadamias, contain plant omega-3 fats in the form of alpha-linolenic acid (ALA), which can help to reduce inflammation.
+Although nuts and seeds are high in fat, they are heart-healthy fats (predominantly monounsaturated fat), which help lower LDL (bad) cholesterol and raise HDL (good) cholesterol.
+Lower LDL levels in the body protect against heart disease.
+Some nuts, such as walnuts and, to a lesser extent, pecans, hazelnuts, and macadamias, contain plant omega-3 fats in the form of alpha-linolenic acid (ALA), which can help reduce inflammation.

 Besides supplying us with energy, fats help us function and feel our best by maintaining body warmth and keeping the joints lubricated.
 Fat also allows nutrients from foods (such as the lipid-soluble vitamins A, D, E, and K) to be absorbed in our small intestine.